Mountain view in torngats

 Pricing and Cabins

-Canadian residents may opt to take advantage of Adventure Canada's in-house exchange rate and pay for their voyage in Canadian dollars, if desired.
-Contact us for more details.
+Canadian residents may opt to use our in-house exchange rate (fixed quarterly) and pay for their voyage in Canadian dollars.
+Contact Adventure Canada or your travel advisor for more details.

 Ship